josephlei/jjl-website/about.md

 #### Current

-I am currently the CA Open Data & Data Science lead with CA Dept of Technology's Office of Digital Innovation; a fancy way of saying I love opening data and finding ways we can apply Data Science make California better!
+I am currently the *CA Open Data & Data Science Lead* with **CA Dept of Technology's Office of Digital Innovation**; a fancy way of saying I love opening data and finding ways we can apply Data Science to make California better!
 More to come on this soon..!

 #### Past Roles